Did you know that the National Sleep Foundation recommends you replace your pillow every one to two years?

 Drafty doors and windows can have your AC or heater working overtime, equaling a lot of wasted energy.
 Draft stoppers are a pretty simple DIY project, and a good way to reuse pillow stuffing.

 Try this nifty draft stopper repurposing long socks, or this one using old pillowcases.
-Place them on front of external doors, by drafty window sills, or to keep certain rooms cooler/warmer.
+Place them in front of external doors, by drafty window sills, or to keep certain rooms cooler or warmer.
 They can make a cute housewarming gift, too!

 6. Make a Gardening Cushion

 7. Donate for Reuse or Recycle

-You’ll likely be hard pressed to find thrift stores that accept used pillows for sanitary reasons.
-But you may have some luck with a local animal shelter or wildlife rehabbers (or, turn them into pet beds and donate those).
+You may also have some luck donating old pillows to a local animal shelter or wildlife rehabbers (or, turn them into pet beds and donate those).
 You could also give them away via Craigslist or Freecycle to someone who could get a little more use from them.

 You might have a textile recycling facility nearby that specializes in fabrics and fibers and that accepts pillows.
 Some will only take linens, and foam pillows might be best taken to mattress or foam recyclers.

-Check Earth911 Recycling Search, or look for American Textile Recycling Service bins (they accept household textiles and are accessible in several states).
-If your pillows are feather or down, you can empty the feather into a compost bin.
+Check Earth911 Recycling Search or look for American Textile Recycling Service bins (they accept household textiles and are accessible in several states).
+If your pillows are feather or down, you can empty the feather into your compost bin.

 There are also a few ways to extend the lifespan of your pillows.
 The first is to buy good-quality, sustainable pillows that tend to keep their shape longer.
 Product review website Sleep Like The Dead finds that latex foam, buckwheat, and down pillows tend to be more durable than down alternative and polyester pillows.

 The second most important thing you can do is use a pillow protector.
 These zippered cases go directly on the pillow, beneath the pillowcase.
 Protectors are typically inexpensive and prevent moisture and some allergens from reaching your pillow, prolonging the life of your pillow.